OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 4. Choose **Set up**.

-5. If you are asked to prove you're not a robot, follow the instructions, and then choose **Verify**.
+5. If you are asked to prove that you're not a robot, follow the instructions, and then choose **Verify**.

 6. After the subscription is created, your subscription name and expiration date appear on your profile page.